ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 If the bandwidth-throttling time period begins when a backup is underway, the maximum bandwidth is applied dynamically to the running backup.
 Similarly, if the bandwidth-throttling time period ends when a backup is running, bandwidth throttling is ended for the backup.

-If you edit an {{site.data.keyword.backup_notm}} Agent’s bandwidth settings while a backup is running, the new {{site.data.keyword.backup_notm}} Agent settings do not affect the backup that is running because bandwidth settings are applied when a backup starts, not during its operation.
+If you edit an {{site.data.keyword.backup_notm}} Agent’s bandwidth settings while a backup is running, the new {{site.data.keyword.backup_notm}} Agent settings do not affect the backup that is running.
+Bandwidth settings are applied when a backup starts, not during its operation.

 ## Downloading the user guide